RoshanPShetty/erase-it/README.md

-Here’s an enhanced version of the README with emojis, SVG icons for the tech stack, and a "Future Features" section:

----

 # 🌟 Transparent Background Converter

 Welcome to the **Transparent Background Converter**!
 This web application allows you to easily remove backgrounds from images and download the result, all in your browser.
 Built with Next.js, TailwindCSS, TypeScript, and Framer Motion, this tool is designed to be user-friendly and efficient. 🚀